music influence explorer

 Dinah Washington

-Shared Holiday's ability to infuse blues feeling into jazz standards.
+Shared Holiday's ability to infuse blues feeling into sophisticated jazz arrangements.

 Sarah Vaughan